Coastal-Hazards-System/StormSim/README.md

 # StormSim
 Repository to host StormSim tools ready for public use while in active development.

-Tools hosted here:
+Tools to be hosted here initially:
-1. StormSim: Stochastic Simulation Technique
+1. StormSim-PST: Probabilistic Simulation Technique
-2. StormSim: Joint Probability Method
+2. StormSim-JPM: Joint Probability Method

-Please read the quick start guide "insert file here"